Protect Your Home

 Group Presentations / Private Consultations

-The Crime Prevention Unit can provide group presentations or answer individual questions regarding burglary prevention.
-If the group is area-based, (neighborhood, apartment complex, mobile home park, etc.), please contact the Crime Prevention Specialist assigned to your area or "beat" to request this service.
-My "Beat" - My Crime Prevention Specialist
+The Community Engagement Team can provide group presentations or answer individual questions regarding burglary prevention.
+If the group is area-based, (neighborhood, apartment complex, mobile home park, etc.), please contact the Community Engagement Specialist assigned to your area or "beat" to request this service.
+My "Beat" - My Community Engagement Specialist

-You may also visit our Talks, Tours and Ride Alongs page for more information.
+You may also visit our Talks and Tours page for more information.

 Home Vacation Check Program

-If you are the victim of a burglary, it is very important that you are able to provide a detailed description of your property.
-If your property is recovered, the likelihood of the property being returned to you is significantly increased if detailed information is in the report.
-Property inventories can be as simple as listing the items and descriptions on a piece of paper, but if you would prefer, EPD offers a form you can use to assist you.
-Property Inventory Form
+If you are the victim of a burglary, it is very important that you can provide a detailed description (including serial numbers when at all possible) of your property.
+If your property is recovered, the likelihood of the property being returned to you is significantly increased, if detailed information is in the report.
+Property inventories can be as simple as listing the items and descriptions on a piece of paper and keeping that information in a secure location for future reference.

 Our City is built on the strength of our citizens.
-Everyday, citizens encounter situations calling upon them to be the eyes and ears of law enforcement.
-Not only does Neighborhood Watch (or Apartment Watch) allow citizens to help in the fight against crime, it is also an opportunity for communities to bond through service.
+Every day, citizens encounter situations calling upon them to be the "eyes and ears" of law enforcement.
+Not only does Neighborhood Watch allow citizens to help address crime, it is also an opportunity for communities to bond through service.
 The Neighborhood Watch Program draws upon the compassion of average citizens, asking them to lend their neighbors a hand.

 Follow this link for detailed information related to Neighborhood Watch (including a phone list template on the last page of the document) and other subjects in the City of Eugene: Neighborhood Watch Packet